skyscrapers/terraform-kubernetes/README.md

 ### Create the cluster

 *In the following examples, replace <cluster-name> with the correct cluster name that you're deploying.
-Normally that'll be `kops.environment.customer.com`.*
+This is the name you set as `name` in the `cluster` module.*

 Now create the cluster with its initial state on the S3 bucket: